pnp/blog/content/post/guidance-on-how-to-use-react-datatable-webpart.md

-Let\'s see step by step configuration.
+Let's see step by step configuration.